OFFIS-mosaik/mosaik/docs/scenario-definition.rst

    A non-persistent output connected to a non-trigger input leads to a warning.

 Usually, the solution to resolve this warning is to change the type of one of the affected attributes: the source attribute from non-persistent to persistent, or the target attribute from non-trigger to trigger.
-You can do this without affecting the simulator’s other attributes by changing the simulator’s type to hybrid, where you can then specify which attributes should be trigger and/or non-persistent. :ref:`(See here for the format of META.) <meta>` Note that the attributes of hybrid simulator behave like measurements by default, so if you are changing an event-based simulator to hybrid, you will have to specify all attributes except for the affected one to be trigger and/or non-persistent if you want to preserve their previous behavior.
+You can do this without affecting the simulator’s other attributes by changing the simulator’s type to hybrid, where you can then specify which attributes should be trigger and/or non-persistent.
+:ref:`(See here for the format of META.) <meta>`
+Note that the attributes of hybrid simulator behave like measurements by default, so if you are changing an event-based simulator to hybrid, you will have to specify all attributes except for the affected one to be trigger and/or non-persistent if you want to preserve their previous behavior.

-We also encourage you to carefully think about the case where you attempt to connect a persistent output to a trigger input.
+We also encourage you to carefully think about the opposite case where you attempt to connect a persistent output to a trigger input, as wanting to do this often indicates ambiguity about what your data represents.
 However, because there is the common case of saving data generated in the simulation using some database or writer simulator (regardless of how whether it is an event or a measurement), mosaik will not complain when you set up connections like this.

-You can only connect entities that belong to different simulators with each other (that's why we created two instances of the *ExampleSim*).

 You are also not allowed to create circular dependencies via standard connections only (e.g., connect *a* to *b* and then connect *b* to *a*).